ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/deploy-the-project.md

 #### Deploy the Project

-Now the moment you have be waiting for - deployment!
+Now the moment you have been waiting for - deployment!

 ###### Add a Git remote